-The City of Edinburgh Council (CEC) is the administering authority for the Fund, but the Fund's assets are neither owned nor controlled by CEC.
-Pension fund assets, which are earmarked for pension payments over the life of the fund, are ringfenced from 'Council Money'.
+The City of Edinburgh Council (CEC) is the administering authority for the Fund, but the Fund is neither owned nor controlled by CEC.
+Pension fund assets, which are earmarked for pension payments over the life of the fund, are ring-fenced from 'Council Money'.
 There are more than 80 employers and 85,000 members, whose pension payments will be funded by these and further employer and member contributions.

-At LPF, we're committed to acting as responsible investors by managing risk associated with ESG factors.
-Academic research supports the belief that successful engagement adds value to the investment process; and that divestment has no effect on company finances in the long term and can produce perverse incentives in the short term1.
-Accordingly, we believe that responsible owners will engage with their investee companies and appointed managers, either directly or via their collaborative partners.
+At LPF, we are committed to acting as responsible investors by managing risk associated with ESG factors.
+As a responsible investor, we engage with our investee companies and appointed managers, either directly or via collaborative partners.
 Where material risks remain following engagement activity, we retain the ability to divest.